msalmankhaliq/Age-detector/README.md

 ### Description

 A computer vision system that can Automatically predicting age in static image files and real-time video streams with reasonably high accuracy.
+Predicted age would be a classification of age in a form age buckets e.g (15-20) for a teenager.

 ### What is age detection?